 The “congregation build“ was a smooth success, complete with on-time equipment arrival and a BBQ cookout!
 “The spirit was good.
 It brought together church and community members.
 Also, it was much-needed ‘family time’ for our families.
 God brought the right people together at all the right time,” Cathy says.
 “Curtis did really well in orchestrating the day for us, and was willing to support us every step of the way from design and site prep, to surfacing installation, which helped make us a better team.”

-When the playground opened on July 15, 2016, the children’s response was amazing to see: they ran in screaming, smiling and laughing as they enjoyed every part of the playground.
+When the new playground opened on July 15, 2016, the children’s response was amazing to see: they ran in screaming, smiling and laughing as they enjoyed every part of the playground.

 “The joy on all the little faces brought tears to the eyes of every childcare teacher that day,” recalls Cathy.
 “God has blessed us greatly and we felt led to share that blessing to every child who wants to enjoy the playground.”

-To learn more about how your church or organization can be hands-on in a community-build playground project, contact your General Recreation Sales Consultant at 800-726-4793 or [email protected]
+To learn more about how your church or organization can be hands-on in a community-build new playground project, contact your General Recreation Sales Consultant at 800-726-4793 or [email protected]